 *your version of Adobe After Effects

 If the Bartlomiej Otlowski folder already exists in the Presets folder then choose the Merge Folder option or just copy the Circular Placement folder into this folder instead.
-Subfolder will helps you to keep order.
+Subfolder will help you to keep order.